Poleward/mac-lwjgl-fix/README.md

 When moving to version 1.13, Minecraft updated from LWJGL 2 to LWJGL 3.
 Unfortunately for macOS players, this introduced a wide variety of bugs that specifically happened on Macs.
 Despite the long time since 1.13, several of these bugs have persisted in newer versions of Minecraft.

 This repo contains a wrapper script to be used with [Prism Launcher](https://prismlauncher.org/) or [MultiMC](https://multimc.org/) that will configure any instance to use altered LWJGL files that fix several bugs on macOS.
 These include the inability to immediately move your mouse after opening your inventory ([MC-134546](https://bugs.mojang.com/browse/MC-134546)), the inability to scroll through your hotbar while holding shift ([MC-121772](https://bugs.mojang.com/browse/MC-121772)), the player's camera sometimes snapping after exiting the inventory ([MC-248737](https://bugs.mojang.com/browse/MC-248737)), and more.
-(Note: this fork and its fixes only work for versions 1.14.4 and up.)
+(Note: this fork and its fixes only work for versions 1.14.4 - 1.20.4)

 ## Setup and Usage